 BAMM Classroom Guidelines

 ✤ The Brookfield Academy for Mini Musicians classes are parent/child classes.
 Your enthusiastic involvement in class is an important model for your child and will greatly increase your son or daughter’s participation in (and enjoyment of) class.

 ✤ Food and drink are not allowed in the classroom.
 If your child needs to eat or drink during class, we ask that you do so outside of the classroom.
 Due to potential allergies, this is strictly enforced.

 ✤ Please silence your cell phones during class.

 ✤ Personal toys, stuffed animals, blankets, etc. can be a strong distraction during class.
 Please be sure all personal items are stored safely and securely inside your bag during class.

 ✤ We’d love for you to make friends in music class, but please do not converse during music time, as even very quiet conversations tend to carry over the music and can distract the little ones.
 This is particularly important between songs and during turn-taking songs, such as when we play the drum and the triangle.

 ✤ Please remind your child to treat the instruments respectfully.
 While we are all here to have fun and enjoy making music together, it is important that safety comes first.
 Encourage your child to handle the instruments gently and never throw them.
 And that goes for moms and dads too.
 No juggling shaker eggs...they’re watching you! :-)

-✤ Please remove your shoes prior to entering the classroom.
+✤ Please remove your outdoor shoes prior to entering the classroom.
 During summery-shoe weather, we ask that you bring socks for you and your child to wear during class.
 Floors can be slippery, so slipper socks are highly recommended, and indoor shoes are welcome.

 ✤ Should your child become disruptive at any time (crying, yelling, running, etc.), please take just a moment to take them out of the classroom and allow them to calm down / get their wiggles out, etc. Then please rejoin us for more fun music!